Over the Rainbow (Connie Talbot album): Recording and release

+Cancelled video game tie-in

+In August 2008, it was announced that Talbot had signed a contract with Data Design Interactive for production of a video game on the Wii console.
+The game was to feature 15 songs from Over the Rainbow, allowing players to sing along with full-motion video footage of Talbot or against other players in a karaoke mode.
+Talbot re-recorded the album for the game.
+The game was scheduled for release in the first quarter of 2009, and was to be called Connie Talbot: Over the Rainbow, but was quietly cancelled due to licensing reasons over the songs to be used.
+A prototype build of the game surfaced in 2020 and was purchased by video game preservationist Forest of Illusion, who later uploaded a disk image of the game on the Internet Archive.

 Publicity

 Talbot made several public appearances after the release of Over the Rainbow.
 These included headlining the Great Bridge Christmas and Winter Festival, which local police threatened to cancel unless crowds clamouring to reach the tent in which Talbot was performing could be brought under control.
 At the event, on 7 December 2007, Talbot was quoted as saying "I love it here, it's brilliant, really fun", but she had to be ushered off-stage by the police.
 Talbot performed publicly in Walsall's HMV store, and in Birmingham's Centenary Square.
 TV appearances included slots on GMTV and 5 News, both on the day of the album's release.

 In April and May 2008, Talbot toured Asia to promote Over the Rainbow.
 Asian journalists attributed her success in the region to her videos on YouTube, with writers for the Sun.Star noting that her most-viewed video had been watched over 14 million times, and Bernard Koh, of The Straits Times, saying that videos of Talbot's performances had been watched over 30 million times.
 The tour made stops in South Korea, Taiwan, Hong Kong and Singapore, and Talbot and her family returned to England in late May.

 News that Over the Rainbow was to be released in the US resulted in Talbot receiving attention from American press sources including Fox Business Network and MarketWatch.
 Kerri Mason, writing for Reuters, described Talbot's videos as "viral", and added that she had been watched on YouTube over 46 million times.
 Talbot travelled to the US for a promotional tour to coincide with the release, where she performed on The Ellen DeGeneres Show and appeared as a guest on The Oprah Winfrey Show.
-She made appearances in Los Angeles, Philadelphia, New York City and Washington D.C.
+She made appearances in Los Angeles, Philadelphia, New York City and Washington, D.C.
 Following the television appearances, sales of the album were boosted in the US.
 Talbot again travelled to the US to promote her single "I Will Always Love You" in April 2009, returning again in May.
 Appearances included a performance on Good Day New York on Fox Broadcasting Company's WNYW.